Bethel Recognizes Great Contributions by Local Leaders

 Yoder owns The Music and Dance Academy and serves as district director for Congressman Marlin Stutzman (IN-03).
 He earned a degree in education from Indiana University, South Bend.

-Some of Zercher’s greatest business accomplishments include being named a member of the Tire Industry Association’s Hall of Fame, and also being named Modern Tire Dealer’s “2005 Tire Dealer of the Year.”
+Some of Zurcher’s greatest business accomplishments include being named a member of the Tire Industry Association’s Hall of Fame, and also being named Modern Tire Dealer’s “2005 Tire Dealer of the Year.”
 His philanthropic involvement has included serving on numerous committees and boards over the past 60 years.
 Several include The United Way of Adams County, Swiss Village Retirement Community, Adams Memorial Hospital, Taylor University and The Monroe Lion’s Club, among others.
-Zercher has always enjoyed being able to give of his time to a community that has been so wonderful to him and his family.
+Zurcher has always enjoyed being able to give of his time to a community that has been so wonderful to him and his family.